jindongwang/transferlearning/code/README.md

 # code_transfer_learning

-Transfer learning toolbox; some useful transfer learning and domain adaptation codes
+*Transfer learning toolbox; some useful transfer learning and domain adaptation codes*

+> It is a waste of time looking for the codes from others.
+So I **clean** and **reimplement** them here in a way that you can **easily understand** and use.
+The following are some of the popular transfer learning {domain adaptation) methods in recent years, and I know most of them will be chosen to compare with your own method.
+> It is still ++on the go++.
+You are welcome to contribute and suggest other methods.

 - - -